 Rating Card for the user interface

-Cold Start Test:
+Cold Start Test

 The cold start test will evaluate the amount of time it takes for the copter and the IPhone to be able to function.
 To get this time amount, the quad-copter will remain off for an extended amount of time.
 After the copter has been turned off for a few hours the group will then power up the copter and see and record how long it takes for the copter to become functional with the IPhone user interface.
 This test will be done several times to get an accurate account for the start up time.

-Video Stream Delay:
+Video Stream Delay

 This test will determine the time difference between when the copter records the video and when the user sees the video on the IPhone.
 To perform this test the group will synchronize 2 clocks and place one of the clocks in front of the camera on the quad-copter and the other clock in front of the user looking at the IPhone user interface.
 To measure the amount of delay for the system you subtract the time on the clock on the video display from the clock that is right next to the user with the IPhone.
 This will give you the video delay for the system.
 This test will be done while the copter is stationary on the ground, while hovering and also while traveling in a vector away from the IPhone.
 This test will be performed many times to achieve an average time for the video delay for the three different scenarios.